 Keycloak uses an external database to store configurations and settings.
 By default, the Keycloak app installs and configures a PostgreSQL database.
 In case you want to use your own database backend, you can change the database settings for Keycloak prior or after the app installation.

-5.1 Default database
+6.1 Default database

 The Keycloak app installation procedure automatically installs and configures the PostgreSQL database during the initial installation of the app in the UCS domain.
 Keycloak uses this database for all additional installations of the app in the UCS domain.
-The default database doesn't provide replication or any kind of failover.
+The default PostgreSQL database on UCS doesn't configure high availability, load balancing, and replication.